FAQ and Information

 Can I ride with my son?
 Maybe.
 If you both ride in the appropriate classes, then yes.
 If your son is under 18 and a beginner, and you are over 18 and an A rider, you can’t sign up in over 18 beginner so that you can ride at the same time as your son – this has happened in the past, believe it or not.

 What class should I sign up for?
 If you are in the beginner class in motocross, then sign up for beginner.
 If you race the novice class in motocross, then sign up for novice.
 If you race the amateur class in motocross, then sign up for amateur.
 If you race the expert class in motocross, then sign up for expert.
 See a pattern here?
-If you are an older rider, sign up for your appropriate class +30C, +30B, +40C, +40B, or +50.
-Note that +50 is stacked with some old but fast A and B riders.
-Hare scramble/enduro riders should sign up for their appropriate class.
+If you are an older rider, sign up for your appropriate class +30C, +30B, +40C, +40B, or +50 A-B. Hare scramble/enduro riders should sign up for their appropriate class.
 Don’t be a sandbagger!

 Can I protest if the scoring is wrong, or I note someone signed up in the wrong class?
 Yes.
 A form will be available that you can fill out and hand in, and it will be evaluated and acted upon as deemed necessary.